 Recipients of the teaching fellowships will receive a stipend of $1,000 (after taxes) and are expected to spend at least one week (20 hours minimum) at The Texas Collection where they will be paired with a librarian or archivist who can provide guidance on the facilities, collections, and services.
-The specific week chosen should be convenient to both the teaching fellow and his or her partner librarian or archivist and should occur between May 15 and August 11.
+The specific week(s) chosen should be convenient to both the teaching fellow and his or her partner librarian or archivist and should occur between May 20 and August 16.

 Teaching fellows will be required to submit a 1-2 page document containing a description of how they intend to incorporate collection materials into a course.
-Due no later than two weeks after the fellow’s time in residence, the document will be posted on a website dedicated to teaching with special collections at Baylor.
+Due no later than two weeks after the fellow’s time in residence, the document will be posted on a blog dedicated to teaching with special collections at Baylor.
 Teaching fellows will also be expected to share their experiences with other faculty and graduate students by presenting on how they used collection materials in their classes in one of the Academy for Teaching and Learning’s Seminars for Excellence in Teaching (SET) or in another appropriate venue.

 Applications will be evaluated based on their potential to enhance teaching and learning and will be reviewed by a committee.
-Recommendations will be sent to the Dean of University Libraries who will make the final decision.
+Recommendations will be sent to the Interim Dean of University Libraries who will make the final decision.

 For additional information, contact Amie_Oliver@baylor.edu.

 To see additional fellowship opportunities with the Baylor Libraries, visit the Teaching with Special Collections at Baylor blog.